-An important consideration of development control is the site preparation, demolition and construction phase of a development.
-Dust generated from the activity and emissions from site related vehicles and machinery can have a significant impact on local air quality, especially from large developments taking many years to complete.

-The Institute of Air Quality Management has provided guidance on assessing dust from activities during the construction phase, which should be followed for major developments, and can be accessed at www.iagm.co.uk
+- 7.1 An important consideration of development control is the site preparation, demolition and construction phase of a development.
+Dust and fine particles generated from the activity and emissions from site related vehicles and machinery can have a significant impact on local air quality, especially from large developments taking many years to complete. - 7.2 The Institute of Air Quality Management has provided guidance on assessing dust from activities during the construction phase, which should be followed for major developments, and can be accessed at: